Reviews You Can Rely On

 Downhill Performance

 Downhill performance is our most highly weighted rating metric because we feel that the most important element of an e-bike is how well it performs out on the trail, especially when bombing down the hill.
 Each tester rode every bike numerous times and formulated their own opinions of each model, considering how factors like the component spec, geometry, and frame design play a role in its downhill performance.
-All of the e-bikes we tested were fun to ride, but they all had different demeanors and trail manners.
-To test this, we rode the bikes downhill a lot and took them down various terrains, from fast and flowing open trails to tight low-speed technical and everything in between.
+All the e-bikes we tested were fun to ride, but they each had distinct personalities and trail manners.
+To test this, we rode the bikes downhill a lot and took them down various terrains, from fast and flowing open trails to tight, low-speed technical, and everything in between.

 Climbing Performance

-The YT Decoy 29 Core 4 is a very competent climber.
-The Decoy's powerful Shimano EP8 motor is one factor, but its dialed trail riding geometry is another.
-Not only is it comfortable, but it is highly maneuverable with responsive handling for tackling whatever you may encounter on the trail.
-The Specialized Turbo Levo Comp is another favorite on the uphills, especially now that the new motor system doesn't have the somewhat abrupt power cutoff that plagued earlier models.
-The Levo is powerful, and the geometry lends itself well to scrambling up just about any climb while remaining very maneuverable.
+The Specialized Turbo Levo is a very competent climber.
+The Levo's powerful 3.1 motor is one factor, but its dialed trail riding geometry is another.
+Not only is it comfortable, but it is also highly maneuverable with responsive handling, making it ideal for tackling whatever you may encounter on the trail.
+The bike has abundant power, but its weight gives it less manueverability uphill and it wants to go over the terrain in stead of around it.
+The Amflow PL Carbon Pro is a rocketship up the trails, even its less powerful settings, the bike feels like it's scurrying up the climbs but less mass and slightly steeper geometry make you feel more dexterous and agile.
+The Specialized Turbo Levo SL is another favorite on the uphills.
+The bike lends itself well to scrambling up just about any climb while holding on to some of that analog maneuverability.
 Due to the Levo's adjustable geometry, however, this may not always be the case as its handling can be altered so dramatically.
+It tops out at 50 Nm of assist so it never really has that chairlift type of drag you up the mountain assist, instead it gives you just enought oomph that you feel like maybe its just a really good day.

-The Trek Fuel EXe was a bit of an outlier in this metric.
-With roughly half the power output and torque of the full-power models, you work a little harder on the climbs.
-That said, it has a comfortable geometry, quick handling, and no drag in the drivetrain.
-Riders who enjoy laying down their own power will find the added boost of the smooth but lighter power output to be just what they need to get up most climbs with ease.
+The Santa Cruz Heckler SL was a bit of an outlier in this metric.
+With roughly half the power output and torque of the full-power models, you work a little harder on the climbs, but it's not that much lighter.
+That said, it has a comfortable geometry, quick handling, and no drivetrain drag.
+Riders who enjoy working a bit harder for their turns will enjoy the Santa Cruz.

 Distance Range

-Specialized is no longer winning the battery size wars (for now), but the Turbo Levo Comp is still very competitive with its 700Wh battery.
-This battery fits into the same amount of space as the 500Wh battery in the older models while adding only 2 lbs to the overall weight.
-It came as no surprise that it was one of the top performers in our range test, and our tester rode the Levo 33.1 miles and just over 5,000 vertical feet during our standardized testing.
-Using a mix of trail and turbo modes, our testers were able to complete 30+ mile rides with 6k of vertical before draining the battery completely.
+Specialized is no longer winning the battery size wars (for now), but the Turbo Levo Comp is still very competitive with its 840Wh battery.
+This battery is removable, and Specialized left room for SWAT storage in the top of the downtube.
+It came as no surprise that it was one of the top performers in our range test, and our tester rode the Levo 27.2 miles with almost 5,000 vertical feet during our standardized testing.
+The newer Levo has less range than the previous model, despite having a larger battery; torque takes its toll.

-It is important to note that the less power output you use while riding your e-bike, the longer the battery will last; it makes sense, right?
+It may go without saying, but the less power output you use while riding your e-bike, the more range you'll have.
 All of the pedal-assist drive units we tested also have smartphone apps that can be used to customize your support settings, and such changes may allow for more or less range on your electric mountain bike.
 Specialized's Mission Control app even has a feature that lets you set a predetermined route, and the app then regulates the motor's support to ensure power lasts to finish your ride.
+There is also a feature that allows you to set a heart rate goal, and the bike will provide just enough assistance to stay within the heart rate zone you selected.

 Power Output

-One of the primary purposes of an e-bike is transferring power from the motor to the drivetrain to “support” your regular pedal stroke.
+The whole idea of an e-bike is transferring power from the motor into the drivetrain to “support” your regular pedal stroke.
 All of the different drive units do this in relatively the same way, although subtle differences in their power output make them all feel slightly different.
 It is important to note that all of these systems work pretty well; their differences are generally pretty subtle.
-We tested this metric primarily based on feel instead of scientific measurement, and our testers could all ascertain the differences between the various models.
-All of the e-bikes we tested are Class 1 with a top supported speed of 20 mph and have several support modes offering varying levels of pedal assist support.
+We tested this metric primarily based on feel instead of scientific measurement, and our testers could all ascertain the differences between the various models in blind testing.
+All of the e-bikes we tested are Class 1 with a top pedal-assist speed of 20 mph and have several support modes offering varying levels of pedal assist support.

 E-Bike Controls